How to Take Meeting Minutes

 Here are some pointers to help you handle this task with finesse.
 Find out what to do before, during, and after the meeting to ensure you take effective minutes.

 Before the Meeting

-- Choose your recording tool: The first thing you must do is decide how you will take your notes.
-Will you go old school and use a pen and paper or will you go tech and use a laptop computer, tablet, or smartphone?
-Check with your boss to see if he or she prefers you to use a particular method.
-It is unlikely but possible.
+- Choose your recording tool.
+Will you go old school and use a pen and paper or will you go high-tech and use a laptop computer, tablet, or smartphone?
+Check with your boss to see if they prefer that you use a particular method.

 - Read the meeting agenda before the meeting starts.
 It will allow you to formulate an outline for your minutes.
 Leave some space below each item on it and write your notes there.
 Doing this will make your job a little easier, as long as the person running the meeting sticks to the agenda.

 During the Meeting